Ostrołęka

 Ostrołęka (/pl/; אסטראלענקע) is a small city in northeastern Poland on the Narew river, about 120 km northeast of Warsaw, with a population of 51,012 (2021) and an area of 33.46 sqkm.
 It is the capital of both Ostrołęka County and Ostrołęka City County in the Masovian Voivodeship.

 Ostrołęka was founded as a medieval stronghold that grew into an important royal city in northern Mazovia, which prospered from crafts and trade.
-The city was the site of several battles and skirmishes throught history.
-Until the late 1980s, Ostrołęka was a local railroad junction, with four lines stemming from Ostrołęka railway station: eastwards to Łapy and Białystok, southwestwards to Tłuszcz and Warsaw, northwards to Wielbark and Olsztyn, and southwards to Małkinia.
+The city was the site of several battles and skirmishes throughout history.
+Ostrołęka is a local railroad junction with four lines stemming from Ostrołęka railway station: eastwards to Łapy and Białystok, southwestwards to Tłuszcz and Warsaw, northwards to Wielbark and Olsztyn, and southwards to Małkinia Górna.
 Ostrołęka is a local centre of culture and light industry.
 The Ostrołęka Power Station is located in Ostrołęka.

 History

 Founding

 The territory became part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century, and following the 12th-century fragmentation of the realm, it was part of the provincial Polish Duchy of Masovia.

 The city's name refers to a sand-mud plain located on the left side of the Narew River which regularly flooded in the springtime throughout the centuries.
 A small fort was built on an island in the 11th or 12th century, currently located just one kilometer west of the modern city center.
 The fort was one of few sparsely built fortifications along the Narew River at the time.
 A village developed surrounding the fort over time, and is associated today as the initial settlement of Ostrołęka.
 Despite the lack of an exact date for Ostrołęka's founding, it was first mentioned as a town in the Province Act of 1373 by Duke Siemowit III of Masovia, and therefore, the year 1373 has become the most commonly associated date of the acquisition of town rights.